openvinotoolkit/openvino_contrib/CONTRIBUTING.md

 # How to Contribute to OpenVINO&trade; Contrib repository

 We appreciate your intention to contribute to already existed modules or to propose a new one.
 Contrib modules are licensed under the Apache\* License, Version 2.0.
 By contributing to the project, you agree to the license and copyright terms therein and release your contribution under these terms.

 ## Pull Request Requirements

-To contribute to `openvino_contrib` repository, create a pull request (PR) in this repository using the `develop` branch.
+To contribute to `openvino_contrib` repository, please do the following steps:

+* Make sure you can build the module and pass all functional tests with your patch.
+* Submit a pull request (PR) to `develop` branch at https://github.com/openvinotoolkit/openvino_contrib/pulls

 All guidelines for contributing to the OpenVINO repositories can be found [here](https://github.com/openvinotoolkit/openvino/wiki/Contribute).

 ## Legal Information